Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 5. Try and stick to cash If you've given yourself a strict budget, taking the exact cash with you is a good way to ensure you stick to it.
 Rather than just chucking it on your card and thinking about it later, having the actual cash in your hand will really make you think about how much you're spending.
 If you do happen to go over your budget you can always pay the rest on your card - most shops are happy to split the payment.
 Note down how much you overspent and increase the amount you take out next time.

-6. Consider swapping your supermarket Knowing which is the cheapest supermarket (opens in new tab) for the foods you want to buy is an easy way to save money on food.
+6. Consider swapping your supermarket Knowing which is the cheapest supermarket for the foods you want to buy is an easy way to save money on food.
 Cheaper supermarkets like Lidl and Aldi offer brilliant discounts and quality.
 Shops like Poundland sell branded household products and some food items - worth a look if you've got one close to you.
+See how one of our contributors managed to slash her monthly food bill, just by switching supermarket.

 7. Shop online One sure way of sticking to your shopping list is by doing it online.
 You can enter exactly what you want without the worry of being tempted by other products.
 Try to shop around for the cheapest price for your basket before ordering - and don't forget to consider the delivery costs.